Posts Tagged ‘McLaren M10B Chev’

 The 906 was produced for the 1966 World Championship of Makes.
 It was designed for the FIA’s Group 4 regulations, whilst modified variants of the car, using larger engines and/or cut-down Spyder bodywork, were entered in Group 6, the Sports Prototype category.

-The 906 became the last street-legal ‘pure’ racer built by Porsche.
-It replaced the successful ladder frame chassis’ 904 and was the first substantial product of Technical Director Ferdinand Piech’s new team at Zuffenhausen.
-The Porsche 904 had additional structural rigidity from its bonded-on fiberglass bodywork, the new 906 featured a modern multi-tubular spaceframe chassis, with an unstressed fibreglass body.
+The 906 became the last street-legal pure racer built by Porsche.
+It replaced the successful ladder frame chassis 904 and was the first substantial product of Technical Director Ferdinand Piech’s new team at Zuffenhausen.
+The Porsche 904 had additional structural rigidity from its bonded-on fibreglass bodywork, while the new 906 featured a modern multi-tubular spaceframe chassis, with an unstressed fibreglass body.

 906 chassis

 Porsche 906 Coupe Cutaway; multi-tubular space frame chassis, front suspension; wishbones and coil spring/dampers, rear; inverted lower wishbone, single top link, radius rods and coil spring/dampers.
 Adjustable bars front and rear.
 Rack and pinion steering.
-6 cylinder SOHC 2 valve engine on carbs, 220bhp, 5 speed Porsche’box with synchros, steel wheels, disc brakes.
+Six cylinder SOHC two-valve engine on carbs, 220bhp, five-speed Porsche’box with synchros, steel wheels, disc brakes.
 (Inomoto)

-The 906 shape was developed in the wind tunnel, a top speed of 170mph the result at Le Mans, amazing for a 2 litre car.
+The 906 shape was developed in the wind tunnel, with a top speed of 170mph at Le Mans, amazing for a 2-litre car.

-The cars made their international race debut in the 1966 Daytona 24 Hours, 6th overall and beating the Ferrari Dino 206 in the 2 litre class, the car driven by Hans Herrmann/Herbert Linge.
-At Sebring, Herrmann won the class again in a Carrera 6, this time co-driving with Gerhard Mitter and Joe Buzzetta, and finished 4th overall.
+The cars made their international race debut in the 1966 Daytona 24 Hours, sixth overall and beating the Ferrari Dino 206 in the 2-litre class was the car driven by Hans Herrmann/Herbert Linge.
+At Sebring, Herrmann won the class again in a Carrera 6, this time co-driving with Gerhard Mitter and Joe Buzzetta, and finished fourth overall.

-The Monza 1,000kms was dominated by 906s in the 2-litre class, this time with Herrmann/Mitter in a works entry leading home the customer car of Charles Vogele/Jo Siffert, these two cars placing 4th and 5th overall behind the victorious Ferrari 330P3 and a pair of Ford GT40s.
+The Monza 1,000kms was dominated by 906s in the 2-litre class, this time with Herrmann/Mitter in a works entry leading home the customer car of Charles Vogele/Jo Siffert, these two cars placing fourth and fifth overall behind the victorious Ferrari 330P3 and a pair of Ford GT40s.

-At the Targa Florio the 906 won outright, Willy Mairesse/Herbert Muller co-drove the Swiss Ecurie Filipinetti car.
+At the Targa Florio the 906 won outright, there Willy Mairesse and Herbert Muller co-drove the Swiss Ecurie Filipinetti car.

-The 1966 Le Mans works, prototype Porsche 906LE Coupes finished in 4th-7th places behind the leading trio of 7-litre factory Ford GT Mark IIs, outlasting all of the V12 engined sports-prototype Ferrari P3/4s, while the 2-litre Sports class was again dominated by a standard 906.
+The 1966 Le Mans works, prototype Porsche 906LE Coupes finished in fourth-seventh places behind the leading trio of 7-litre factory Ford GT Mark IIs, outlasting all of the V12-engined sports-prototype Ferrari P3/4s, while the 2-litre Sports class was again dominated by a standard 906.

-The Austrian 500kms event at Zeltweg saw Gerhard Mitter/Hans Herrmann and Jo Siffert (driving solo) finishing 1-2.
+The Austrian 500kms event at Zeltweg saw Gerhard Mitter/Hans Herrmann and Jo Siffert (driving solo) finishing one-two.

 miyy